zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

 icon: img/kubernetes.png
 ---

-Zalenium has support for [Kubernetes](https://kubernetes.io/), these instructions will give you an overview of how to get it running.
+Zalenium has support for <a target="_blank" href="https://kubernetes.io/"><u>Kubernetes</u></a>, these instructions will give you an overview of how to get it running.
 If you find something that needs to be improved, please give us a hand by creating a pull request or an issue.

+> Kudos to [@pearj](https://github.com/pearj){:target="_blank"} for helping Zalenium work in Kubernetes.

 ***

 ### Quick start with Minikube

-You can use [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) to deploy locally and get a first impression of Zalenium in Kubernetes.
-Before starting, you could follow the [Hello-Minikube](https://kubernetes.io/docs/tutorials/stateless-application/hello-minikube/) tutorial to get familiar with Minikube and make sure it is properly installed.
+You can use <a target="_blank" href="https://kubernetes.io/docs/getting-started-guides/minikube/"><u>Minikube</u></a>
+to deploy locally and get a first impression of Zalenium in Kubernetes.
+Before starting, you could follow the
+<a target="_blank" href="https://kubernetes.io/docs/tutorials/stateless-application/hello-minikube/"><u>Hello-Minikube</u></a>
+tutorial to get familiar with Minikube and make sure it is properly installed.

 After starting Minikube locally, follow these steps:
 * (Optional) To save time, switch to the Minikube docker daemon and pull the images.